 Next to almost any other gemstone in the world, a diamond of the same size is significantly more expensive.
 Even with precious gems like sapphires, you’ll likely get a stone of the same size (or larger) for much less.
 A non-diamond engagement ring may be the right choice if you’re looking to save your funds or put them towards a bigger stone.

-Do you love colour?
+Do you love colourful engagement rings?

 Gemstones come in a much larger range of colours than diamonds can offer.
 Sapphires, for example, may be blue, green, yellow, teal, pink, orange, purple and even a combination of hues.
 Choose rubies for a bold red.
 Aquamarines for a soft blue.
 Or morganites, another popular engagement ring gemstone, in soft peachy tones.